polarwinkel/PolarSVGedit/README.md

 ## Who should use this?

-PolarSVGedit is a good editor for simple, but very quick and easy scetches.
+PolarSVGedit is a good editor for __simple, but very quick and easy drawings__.
+With a tiny little bit of practise the key-selection of the tools and mouse-selection of the coordinates will let you create __clean SVG-scetches as _fast_ as you would draw it on paper or a board!__

-For the edits with the very limited graphical user interface (gui) you will get clean and good readable SVG-code with relative coordinates when possible.
+For the edits with the very limited graphical user interface (gui) you will get __clean and good readable SVG-code__ with relative coordinates when possible.

-That way it is also a good tool to learn to code you own SVG!
+That way it is also a good tool to __learn to code you own SVG__!

-But there are very limited options in the gui, so for any more complex graphics enjoy unleashing the entire power of SVG by coding clean SVG youself - way beyond most gui-editors!
+But there are very limited options in the gui, so for any more complex graphics enjoy unleashing the entire power of SVG by __coding clean SVG youself with a live-view of you code-edits__ - way beyond most gui-editors!